 OT 3.
 OFFICIAL ELIGIBILITY

-3.1 Under no circumstances may any person under the age of 18 (eighteen) years old act in an official capacity; ----- ---
+3.1 No official under the age of 18 (eighteen) years old will be permitted to perform any duties on the infield in an exposed position in any official capacity. ----- --

 OT 4.
 COMPETITOR/OFFICIAL LICENCE AND INSURANCE LICENCE APPLICATIONS